mffiedler/svt-case-doc/temp/cns_test_on_ocp_with_apps.md

 Currently, the BHV will not be released even if all the blocks on it are released.
 We have to use heketi cli to delete it before [1625304](https://bugzilla.redhat.com/show_bug.cgi?id=1625304) gets implemented.
-However, we sometimes see `target is busy`.
+However, we sometimes see `target is busy` in the heketi output.
 In this case, wait for 2 minutes and try again.

 ### CNS device volume size and `openshift_storage_glusterfs_block_host_vol_size`